benjystanton/benjystanton.github.io/_posts/2019-11-07-accessibility-checklist.md

 ## Interaction

 *   Check design is functional when using a keyboard to navigate
-*   Check it's visually apparent which page element has the current keyboard focus
+*   Check it's visually apparent which page element has current keyboard focus
 *   Complex interface components, like sliders, should be avoided when simple solutions, like a text input, can be used instead
 *   If an experience cannot be made accessible, create another route for users to get that information

 ## Forms

-*   All form inputs have labels
+*   All form inputs should have labels
 *   Forms and interactive elements should have useful hints
-*   Error messages suggest ways to fix error
+*   Error messages should suggest ways to fix errors
 *   Error messages should show a summary of errors above the h1 and move focus to it
-*   Error message summary should include an h1 message that tells the screen reader user there is a problem, and gives a list of descriptive errors with links to the relevant fields
+*   Error message summaries should include an h1 message that tells the screen reader user there is a problem, and give a list of descriptive errors with links to the relevant fields

 ## Images

-*   Images must have good alternative text
+*   Images should have good alternative text
+*   If images are purely decorative, then they need an empty alt tag `alt=""`
 *   Avoid using images of text

 ## Layout and structure

-*   Layout is consistent and predictable
+*   Layout should be consistent and predictable
 *   Do not rely upon shape, size, or visual location (for example, "Click the square icon to continue" or "Instructions are in the right-hand column")
-*   Reading and navigation order is logical
+*   Check reading and navigation order is logical
-*   The page is readable and functional when the text size is doubled
+*   Check page is readable and functional when text size is doubled
-*   Frames are appropriately titled
+*   Don't use duplicate id attributes

 ## iframes